 For more getting started books, you can find our post on our favorite welding books.

-The wire feed welder is much easier to work with the first time around, compare to the stick welders.
-These welders and the methods in which they are used have some similarities, although these are also some significant differences, some of which will be discussed in this article.
+The wire feed welder is much easier to work with the first time around, compared to a stick welder.
+These welders and the methods have some similarities, some of which will be discussed in this article.

 To avoid this problem, one must start by turning on the wire feed welder and allowing it to stay on running for a minute before you being to weld.
 Then start the weld and keep an eye out for blue discolorations.
 These are a good sign as they offer an indication that you have good penetration on both the right and left sides of the weld, rather than a situation where there is no real bonding.